erikdrozina/telegram_bot/README.md

 - Send cute doggo pictures
 - Give info about covid thanks to [COVID-19](https://rapidapi.com/vaccovidlive-vaccovidlive-default/api/vaccovid-coronavirus-vaccine-and-treatment-tracker) API by [API-SPORTS](https://rapidapi.com/user/api-sports)
 - Send a message to a user by chat ID
+- Kang stickers and images and add them into your custom stickers pack thanks to [skittles9823](https://github.com/skittles9823/kangbot)
 - Funny bot messages and adorable profile picture